vitaly-t/manakin/README.md

 <br/><br/>
 What is great about this library - the output format is 100% consistent with `console.log` in Node.js.

-It means that changing colors for `console.error` and `console.warn` does not affect [their rich syntax](https://developer.mozilla.org/en-US/docs/Web/API/Console/log).
+It means that changing colors for `console` methods not affect [their rich syntax](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) or output format.

 This is what makes this library stand out from all the libraries that do color console output, because they can only apply colors to a simple text string, while this library focuses on keeping the output format exactly as Node.js does it for `console.log`.